 Neonatal Intensive Care Unit

-The Neonatal Intensive Care Unit (NICU) at the University of Chicago Medicine Comer Children's Hospital is among the largest in the Midwest, with approximately 1,000 admissions every year.
+The Margaret M. and George A. Stephen Neonatal Intensive Care Unit (NICU) at the University of Chicago Medicine Comer Children's Hospital is among the largest in the Midwest, with approximately 1,000 admissions every year.

-The NICU contains 47 designated tertiary care beds (Level III) and 18 convalescent (Level II) beds.
-Extracorporeal life support (ECMO) can be provided for up to three infants at a time within the NICU.
-We have a special group of ECMO technicians supplementing the regular NICU nursing staff.
+The Stephen NICU contains 47 designated tertiary care beds (Level III) and 18 convalescent (Level II) beds.
+Extracorporeal life support (ECMO) can be provided for up to three infants at a time within the Stephen NICU.
+We have a special group of ECMO specialists supplementing the regular NICU nursing staff.

 - Visitor's waiting room

 - Computer facilities